wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'started living in force bubbles',
     'adapted to withstand scalding steam',
     'can cast wind magic',
-    'started worshipping a giant AIR ELEMENTAL',
+    'started worshiping a giant AIR ELEMENTAL',
     'became hunted by the Winter Court',
     'started riding tornadoes',
-    'became enroled by the pasha',
+    'became enrolled by the pasha',
     'became captured by sky pirates',
     'are preyed by GIANT BIRDS',
   ];